Arshia1381/DDR5-OC-Guide/README.md

 # 5) ICs

 1. Samsung 16Gbit B die *
-Said to be the most-tightening of the released ICs so far (subject to change).
  Has XMPs of 1.3v, so this should be the daily-safe limit if/when higher voltage kits get released.
 Found on mid to high-end kits (ie 6400cl36-36-36 1.3v) (GSKILL F5-6400U3636E16GA2-TZ5RK)

 2. S.K.
 Hynix 16Gbit M die *
 Has XMPs of 1.4v.
 Better than Samsung B die in terms of tightening.
 Found on high-end kits (ie 6800cl34 1.35v) (ADATA AX5U6800C3416G-DCLABK)